OpenNebula/docs/source/deployment/vmware_infrastructure_setup/vcenter_driver.rst

 The **onevcenter** tool and the Sunstone interface can be used to import this kind of files.

-The onevcenter tool needs that an OpenNebula's IMAGE datastore name is specified as an argument (use double quotes if OpenNebula's datastore name has spaces).
+The onevcenter tool needs that an OpenNebula's IMAGE datastore name is specified as an argument.
 OpenNebula will browse the datastores and look for VMDK and ISO files.
+This means that it's mandatory to have the proper vCenter image datastore imported into OpenNebula, we can pass on this information through onevcenter tool with -d option so be sure to check this before the import image operation:

+This is an easy way for check available vcenter datastores:

+.. prompt:: bash $ auto

+	onedatastore list | grep -E 'img.*vcenter'

+	 100 datastore2(IM       924G 100%  102               1 img  vcenter vcenter on
+	 102 datastore1(IM       924G 88%   -                 0 img  vcenter vcenter on
+	 106 nfs(IMG)            4.5T 39%   100,102          24 img  vcenter vcenter on

 Here's an example showing how a VMDK file can be imported using the command-line interface.
+In this case we are going to use datastore1 (102) and host 0:

 .. prompt:: bash $ auto

-    $ onevcenter images "nfs [vcenter.vcenter5-devel - Datacenter] (IMG)" --vcenter <vcenter-host> --vuser <vcenter-username> --vpass <vcenter-password>
-    Connecting to vCenter: <vcenter-host>...done!

-    Looking for Images...done!

-    * Image found:
-        - Name      : one-template-vc_slitaz_template - nfs [6609a56658f2]
-        - Path      : one-template-vc_slitaz_template/one-template-vc_slitaz_template.vmdk
-        - Type      : VmDiskFileInfo
-        - Size (MB) : 256

-      Import this Image (y/[n])?
+	onevcenter list -o images -h 0 -d 106
+	# vCenter: vcenter.vcenter65-1

+	IMID REF                                 PATH
+  	   0 one-21                              one_223304/21/one-21.vmdk
+	   1 Core-current.iso.iso                one_223304/22/Core-current.iso.iso

 Once the image has been imported, it will report the OpenNebula image ID.